 3. Reduce overhead costs attributable to the item.

-All three approaches are feasible, but none is a short-term fix.
+All three inventory cost reduction approaches are feasible, but none is a short-term fix.
 Approach 1 requires an extensive effort that involves working with suppliers, marketing, engineering, quality assurance, and, often, customers.
 In some cases, customers specify particular raw materials that prevent a supplier from using alternate materials.
 For example, many OEMs have instituted a Made in America policy that prevents suppliers from using less-expensive, imported steel.

 Labor and machine efficiency can often be improved through time and motion studies, automation and, potentially, subcontracting; however, these approaches do not offer overnight inventory value reductions.